 The 900-block is anticipated to contain the second and third phases of development.
 A single development permit will be sought for this site to facilitate an anticipated two principal phases of construction.
 The construction sequence is not yet precisely known, but will be detailed in the development permit application and will depend on a variety of factors including market demand, tenant needs, and technical analysis.
-It is anticipated that Yates Street Plaza and View Street Green will be completed in the easterly phase of construction on the 900-block.
+It is anticipated that the public park will be completed in the easterly phase of construction on the 900-block.

-6 | Definitions
+5 | Definitions